Ann Limb: Philanthropic activity

+Charitable roles

+In June 2021 Limb became a trustee of The King's Foundation.
+In September 2021 she was appointed Vice Chair, and in January 2025 was elected chair of the board of trustees.

+In July 2022 Limb was appointed Chair of the Lloyds Bank Foundation.

+Voluntary educational roles

+Limb is a member of the WorldSkills UK's Skills taskforce for global Britain, Chair of the City & Guilds Group's City and Guilds of London Institute, Chair of the Lifelong Education Institute, part of Res Publica, Chair of the Board of Governors of The Manchester College, and a board member of the LTE Group.

 Other roles

-From 2016 to 2020 Limb served as chairman of the executive committee, and Deputy Chairman of her London club, the Athenaeum.
-She is also Vice Chair of the City & Guilds Group City and Guilds of London Institute.
+From 2016 to 2020 Limb served as Chairman of the Executive Committee, and Deputy Chairman of the General Committee, of her London club, the Athenaeum.
+She served as Chairman of the General Committee. from 2021–2024 passing the baton to Sir Philip May in June 2024.

 Honours and awards

-Already Commander of the Order of the British Empire (CBE), Limb was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to young people and philanthropy.
+Already Officer of the Order of the British Empire (OBE) and Commander of the Order of the British Empire (CBE), Limb was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to young people and philanthropy.

+She is a deputy lieutenant of the county of Buckinghamshire, and served a term as the High Sheriff of Buckinghamshire in 2023-24.

-Her academic honours include: Fellow Chartered Institution for Further Education, Fellow of the Royal Society of Arts FRSA, Fellow of the City and Guilds of London Institute (FCGI), Inaugural Fellow of Milton Keynes College, and Honorary Doctorates from Anglia Ruskin University, University of Bedfordshire, Open University, Manchester Metropolitan University, Sheffield Hallam University, and University of West London.
+Her academic honours include: Fellow Chartered Institution for Further Education, Fellow of the Royal Society of Arts FRSA, Fellow of the City and Guilds of London Institute (FCGI), Inaugural Fellow of Milton Keynes College, and Honorary Doctorates from Anglia Ruskin University, University of Bedfordshire, Open University, Manchester Metropolitan University, University of Northampton, Sheffield Hallam University, and University of West London.
 She is a fellow-commoner of Lucy Cavendish College, Cambridge.

 In 2019, Limb was named in the Northern Power Women 2019 Power List as an inspiring role model and agent of change, rooted in the North of England.
 In the same year she was also celebrated as #1 LGBTQ+ public sector role model on the 2019 "OUTstanding LGBT+ Role Model Lists", supported by Yahoo Finance and published annually by diversity charity INvolve.